chirag675/ARIRAS/README.md

 Even the most advanced tech companies struggle with compliance at scale.
 Google has faced multiple regulatory penalties under GDPR
 In 2019, it was fined €50 million by the French regulator for lack of transparency and valid consent

-**What ARIRAS does:**
+**What GovernIQ does:**

 Upload any regulation PDF (DPDP Act, SEBI circular, RBI guideline, Companies Act — anything).
-ARIRAS reads it, understands it, and gives your company:
+GovernIQ reads it, understands it, and gives your company:

 1. **Answers to compliance questions** with exact clause citations
 2. **Gap analysis** - maps your company policy against the regulation and tells you exactly what's missing